rbdannenberg/arco/doc/building.md

 for this are restricted to b-rate (indicated by `b` instead of `ab`).

 The line containing `FAUST` means that everything that follows is a FAUST program.
 See FAUST documentation for details.

-It is important that the declared name (`"mult"`) matches the meta-data above, except that when you append `b` to form `multb`, it means use the FAUST definition of `mult` to create a block-rate unit generator for Arco.
+The `description` declaration is purely for documentation and is ignored by Arco processing.

+If you want block-rate parameters to be interpolated to audio rate, you must declare `interpolated` as shown.
+Parameters are in a single string and separated by spaces.

-Typical FAUST programs may not be one-liners like `process(x1, x2) = x1 * x2;` and there is no requirement to make such simple audio processors.
+Typical FAUST programs might not be one-liners like `process(x1, x2) = x1 * x2;` and there is no requirement to make such simple audio processors.